ykerblat/Data-Structures-v2/Final Projects/AA Meetings/README.md

 # AA Meetings project
 ### by Yann Kerblat

-Objective:  The objective of this project was to scrape, extract and re-format all the data from the previous AA website and re-calibrate the interface into a more intuitive and user-friendly application.
+<strong>Objective</strong> The objective of this project was to scrape, extract and re-format all the data from the previous NYC Anonymous Alcoholics (AA) website and re-calibrate the interface into a more intuitive, dynamic, and user-friendly application.

 ## Instructions